Should I buy an acoustic piano or an electronic piano? RSS

 Electronic or Acoustic?

 Electronic pianos are immeasurably better than they used to be and, at the top end of the market, they sound good.
-An advantage of an electronic piano is that it stays in tune without the expense of having it tuned every six months.
-If you have a limited budget, it may be better to buy a good electronic instrument than a poor acoustic one since low-budget, acoustic pianos can be uneven in touch, poor in sound and difficult to keep in tune particularly when they are old.
+An advantage of an electronic piano is that it stays in tune, whereas an acoustic piano needs to be tuned by a qualified piano tuner at least once a year.
+If you have a limited budget, it may be better to buy a good electronic instrument than a poor acoustic one since low-budget, acoustic pianos can be uneven in touch, poor in sound and difficult to keep in tune.

-Electronic pianos take up less space but, if they go wrong, they tend not to not work at all whereas if an acoustic piano develops a problem it will still be playable and can be often improved by a good technician.
-An acoustic piano needs no power supply so it may be positioned anywhere you choose in the home.
-On the other hand, an electronic piano can be used with headphones if you need to practise when the neighbours might be disturbed or when another member of the family is trying to sleep.
+Electronic pianos take up less space, they are easy to move and can live anywhere in the home as long as there is a power socket.
+An acoustic piano may be positioned anywhere you choose in the home, except for against a radiator.
+They are rather more difficult to move, however!
+An electronic piano can be used with headphones if you need to practise when the neighbours might be disturbed or when another member of the family is trying to sleep.
+Some makes of acoustic piano have a practice pedal that muffles the sound to make it quieter.

 The deal-breaker, in my opinion, is that an acoustic piano produces overtones because the sound is made using string vibration.
 People (and also other animals!) like overtones.
-See this video for a demonstration of overtones:
+All acoustic pianos, whether upright or grand, create overtones.
+The video below demonstrates overtones on a grand piano:

-An electronic piano cannot do this so the sound, however pleasant, can never really match up to the subtleties and delights of an acoustic piano.
-The sustaining pedal of an electronic instrument merely makes the notes last longer whereas the pedal on an acoustic piano also enhances the tone.
-Each make of acoustic piano has its own particular feel and sound, for instance if we compare a Steinway with a Yamaha.
-An electronic piano feels soul-less to a sensitive musician but every acoustic piano is slightly different and has its own 'character'.
+An electronic piano cannot do this, so the sound, however pleasant, can never really match up to the subtleties and delights of an acoustic piano.
+The sustaining pedal of a mainstream electronic instrument merely makes the notes last longer, whereas the pedal on an acoustic piano also enhances the tone.
+An electronic piano feels soul-less to a sensitive musician, but every acoustic piano is slightly different and has its own 'character'.

 Where to buy a piano